Akuukis/beancount_interpolate/README.md

 > For tax-compatible yearly depreciation take a look at this [plugin](https://bitbucket.org/snippets/happyalu/EAMgj/beancount-automated-depreciation-plugin) by Alok Parlikar under MIT license.

+# Status

+Works, but doesn't have most of options implemented.
+Expect it to be buggy, thus I would love to hear from you if you found a bug.

 # Install

 Copy to path used for python.
 For example, `$HOME/.local/lib/python3.5/site-packages/beancount_interpolate` would do on Debian.
 If in doubt, look where `beancount` folder is and copy next to it.